RealityHertz/Greenhouse-Project/Documentation/Signoffs/Temperature & Humidity Monitoring - Signoff.md

     4. The DHT11 must be on for at least 2 seconds in order to detect the temperature and humidity, as well as send the data to the Arduino.
 By leaving the Arduino on for 10 seconds, the sensor will have a sufficient amount of time to measure and transmit the data.

  - **Communication for DHT11**
-     1. The DHT11's pin 3 will be used as the SPI Data Out which will then be connected to the Arduino via pin 26.
-Pin 26 is used as a Digital SPI MISO, which will allow for the Arduino to read in the data from the sensor.
+     1. The DHT11's pin 2 will be used as the Single Bus Format Data Out which will then be connected to the Arduino via pin 26.
+Pin 26 is used as a Digital Input, which will allow for the Arduino to read in the data from the sensor.
+The data format will be 8bit integral RH data + 8bit decimal RH data + 8bit integral T data + 8bit decimal T data + 8bit check sum.
+If the data transmission is right, the check-sum should be the last 8bit of "8bit integral RH data + 8bit decimal RH data + 8bit integral T data + 8bit decimal T data.
+For a total of 40 bits transmitted.

 ## **Bill of Materials:**
 |Brand/Manufacturer|Part Name|Supplier|Part/Model Number|Quantity|Individual Price|Total|